Perspective: Ultrafast Imaging of Molecular Dynamics Using Ultrafast Low-Frequency Lasers, X-ray Free Electron Laser and Electron Pulses

-We have presented the current state of the art in imaging molecular dynamics with tabletop low-frequency ultrafast laser, x-ray free electron lasers and electron pulses.
-The imaging by laser induced photoionization and electron rescattering, and by ultrafast x-ray and electron diffraction are versatile and powerful tools for mapping dynamic molecular structure with numerous advantages.
-In comparison with spectroscopic methods, where the structural information is indirectly inferred based on exact knowledge of energy landscape, ultrafast imaging techniques are more effective to provide direct access to atom distances and intuitive view of chemical reactions~\cite{YangJ16:NC7}.
-However, to image complex molecule remains challenging for the indistinguishable overlap of the pair distribution functions from different atom pairs in the diffraction imaging.
-Instead of comparing and optimizing theoretical model to best fit the data, it would be more powerful to direct retrieval of structural information without theoretical models~\cite{Martin16:JPB49}.
-Further development including brighter and shorter light or electron sources, higher spatio-temporal resolution and more robust structure retrieval methods will be needed for making molecular movies, especially for complex molecules.
+\textbf{Concluding Remarks.} We have presented the current state of the art in imaging molecular dynamics with tabletop low-frequency ultrafast laser, x-ray free electron lasers and electron pulses.
+The imaging by laser induced photoionization and electron rescattering, and by ultrafast x-ray and electron diffraction are versatile and powerful tools for mapping dynamic molecular structure with numerous advantages. {For example, interior structural detection of materials is possible due to small absorption probability and long penetration depth of x-ray~\cite{Santra09:JPB42}.
+Coulomb scattering provides large cross section for electron diffraction which shortens the exposure time~\cite{Zewail03:HCA86}.} In comparison with spectroscopic methods, where the structural information is indirectly inferred based on exact knowledge of energy landscape, ultrafast imaging techniques are more effective to provide direct access to atom distances and intuitive view of chemical reactions~\cite{YangJ16:NC7}. {For example, laser spectroscopy can give ample evidence for radiationless transitions, but the information of nuclear motion driving electronic transition can not be provided~\cite{Domcke20:Sci368}.
+Diffraction imaging unequivocally reveals electronic and nuclear dynamics~\cite{YangJ20:Science368}, which resolves a decades-old puzzle in molecular spectroscopy~\cite{Domcke20:Sci368}.} However, to image complex molecule remains challenging for the indistinguishable overlap of the pair distribution functions from different atom pairs in the diffraction imaging.
+Instead of comparing and optimizing theoretical model to best fit the data, {it would be more powerful to direct retrieval of structural information~\cite{Martin16:JPB49}.
+X-ray and electron scattering experiments can obtain the position of each atom within a molecule~\cite{YangJ16:NC7}, and in principle, offer direct access to complete molecular structures~\cite{Ma20:Struct7}.
+However, direct inversion from experimental data to quantum state of system is challenging for general systems.
+Even for classical ball-and-stick model, recovering structural parameters like bond lengths and bond angles for complex molecules is still difficult.
+The existence of inversion algorithm and its accuracy is often limited by the dimension of measurement data and experimental resolution.} Further development including brighter and shorter light or electron sources, higher spatio-temporal resolution and more robust structure retrieval methods will be needed for making molecular movies, especially for complex molecules.